ACT and SAT testing

 But first…does my student need to take an ACT or SAT exam?
 I thought colleges weren’t using these anymore.

 The test-optional movement has received lots of press since COVID hit and students could no longer safely sit for an exam.
 Many colleges moved to make ACT/SAT test scores optional.
 However, there are very real situations when an exam score is still needed.
 Some majors require one.
-Some colleges are moving back to requiring test scores like Dartmouth and Purdue.
+Some colleges are moving back to requiring test scores like Dartmouth and MIT.
 In reality, students are still submitting test scores–even with a college is test-optional.
 You can read more about test-optional in our blog post.

 Want to stay up-to-date on the latest high school, college, and career planning news?
 Sign up for our free weekly newsletter.